IRIExperts/Tricentis-qTest/README.md

 # Tricentis-qTest
 [qTest](https://www.tricentis.com/products/unified-test-management-qtest) is enterprise test management platform from [Tricentis](https://www.tricentis.com)

 qTest also provides a very robust rest API.
-Enterprise costomer may utilize it to their best use.
+Enterprise customer may utilize it to their best use.

-Tricentis has published white papers on it's approach and strategy to help customer move to Tricentis product. e.g [quality-center-migration-guide](https://www.tricentis.com/resources/quality-center-migration-guide)
+Tricentis has published white papers on it's approach and strategy to help customer move to Tricentis products. e.g [quality-center-migration-guide](https://www.tricentis.com/resources/quality-center-migration-guide)

 ## IRIExperts is exploring qTest API